arijit-2001/AI-Car-Pedestrian-Tracking-Python/README.md

 FILES :
 1. Car_and_Pedestrian_Tracking.py: It contains the acual python code that needs to run for seeing the output.
-This is the file that the user mudt execute to track the cars and pedestrians.
+This is the file that the user must execute to track the cars and pedestrians.
 2. cars.xml: Contains Haar features of the the car needed to train the model.
 3. haarcascade_fullbody.xml: Contains Haar features of a person to train the model.
 4. software_design_flowchart.jpg: flowchart of the algorithm.